 - Wearing facial coverings indoors

 - Hand washing (for a minimum of 20 seconds)

 - Not touching your face

 COVID-19 prevention training is also available for all employees.
-Employees will be emailed a link to access the training.
+Employees have been emailed a link to access the training.
 Please contact Robin McHale for questions about this training.

 5. What are SRJC’s recommendations regarding travel, including international and domestic?

 We advise employees doing personal travel to follow the CDC travel guidelines.
 Please note that the Sonoma County health officer recommends that individuals avoid unnecessary travel out of the area for the time being.

 6. What other assistance is available to employees?

 Situations like this can create anxiety.
 Employees who feel they may benefit from additional support can contact Employee Assistance Plan.
 This service is now also available for students.
 Please use company code ‘EAP can help’